 Chocolate Babka Muffin

-If the malt-boiled bagel is the savory anchor of Saturday morning, the babka muffin is the unapologetic, decadent reward you order alongside it.
-Walk into any of the new generation of obsessive bagel shops and you'll see them in the pastry case: towering, impossibly glossy knots of brioche-like dough, laminated with absurd amounts of chocolate.
-This isn't the dry, crumbly cake of your youth.
-This is the modern standard, pioneered by Israeli bakers in New York.
-It relies on a rich, butter-heavy dough, a strict overnight cold proof, a filling of hazelnut spread and dark chocolate, and a hot syrup soak that seals in the moisture.
-You will need your kitchen scale, your stand mixer, and a bit of patience.
-The result is exactly what you'd pay six dollars for at the counter, hot out of your home oven.
+This isn't a three-day, anxiety-inducing loaf.
+If our malt-boiled bagel is the savory anchor of Saturday morning, the chocolate babka muffin is the pastry case draw you order alongside it: towering, impossibly glossy knots of brioche-like dough, laminated with absurd amounts of chocolate.
+It is the modern standard, demanding a rich, butter-heavy dough, a strict overnight cold proof, a filling of Nutella and a semi-sweet chocolate smear, and a hot syrup soak that seals in moisture.
+You force the tight knots into a standard 12-cup muffin tin so the exposed sugar crackles directly against the hot metal.
+The result is exactly what you would pay six dollars for at the shop, straight out of your home oven.
+Clear your counter, grab a metal bench scraper, and let's get the dough on the board.

 Before you start